-We are looking to recruit a highly motivated, confident and enthusiastic individual to join Dunedin Consort as its Development Manager on a part-time basis (3 days per week) to support the advancement of its growing programme of work.
+Dunedin Consort is looking to recruit a highly motivated, confident and enthusiastic individual as its Development Manager on a part-time basis (24 hours per week).

-Over the past two years, Dunedin Consort has enjoyed significant fundraising success, increasing its revenue from all its major income streams — trusts and foundations, individual giving, and corporate support.
+Over the past two years, Dunedin Consort has enjoyed significant fundraising success, increasing its revenue from all its major income streams — trusts and foundations, individual giving, and corporate support — so the organisation is in robust financial shape.
 It has guaranteed Regular Funding from Creative Scotland until 2023, and enjoys a strong relationship with Dunard Fund and Baillie Gifford, both of whom have guaranteed funding for the next two years.
 The organisation is also supported by a large and committed group of individual donors, with whom it stays in close and regular contact, and has been successful in attracting funding from a large number of trusts and foundations for specific projects.

-Based primarily at the Dunedin Consort office in central Edinburgh, together with the Chief Executive you will prepare grant applications, develop compelling cases for support based upon our existing and planned projects, and identify potential funders.
+Based primarily at the Dunedin Consort office in central Edinburgh — with scope for part-time remote working — together with the Chief Executive you will prepare grant applications, develop compelling cases for support based upon our existing and planned projects, and identify potential funders.
 You will help to develop and oversee the fundraising strategy for increasing Dunedin Consort’s income streams both from individuals and trusts, manage relationships with our current supporters, maintain the donor database and manage supporters’ events.
-This will include hosting private receptions during our performances, bringing supporters to rehearsals and outreach activities, and coordinating corporate events.
+This may include include hosting private receptions before our performances, and bringing supporters to rehearsals or outreach activities.

 Please ensure you download and read the complete Application Pack before applying.
 To apply, please send a copy of your C.V. to Jo Buckley, Chief Executive, at firstname.lastname@example.org, along with a covering letter explaining why you would like to work with Dunedin Consort and how you believe your skills fit the requirements of the role.
 Please aim for your C.V. to be no longer than two pages.